patientplatypus/patientplatypusforum/README.md

 # Motivation

 I wanted to make a website that was as interactive and fun to use as possible.
-Lot's of parts of the application are user modfiable driving user engagement.
-It's my hope that the playful, "comfy", design encourages enjoyment and good will in communication between users.
+Lot's of parts of the application require interaction (chat, forum, etc) and it's my hope that this will drive user engagement.
+The playful, "comfy", design encourages enjoyment and good will in communication between users.

 # It's not running why isn't it running?